ayumi-cloud/sc-parser-module/README.md

 - Health-related data.
 - Data concerning a person’s sex life or sexual orientation.

-(*) Currently the parser module doesn't collect any personal data is considered **sensitive** to be extra compliant to the rules.
+(*) Currently the parser module doesn't collect any personal data that is considered **sensitive** to be extra compliant to the rules.

 ### Encryption